-Cybersquatting is a term used to describe an individual or company who intentionally purchases a domain and holds that domain with the sole intention of selling it at a premium price.
+Cybersquatting is a term used to describe an individual or company who intentionally purchases a domain and holds it for resale at a premium price.
 Cybersquatting is sometimes referred to as domain squatting and typo squatting.

-When a cybersquatter buys a domain, it is inaccessible, states the site is under construction, uses it to advertise or forward to competitors, or has information about how to buy the domain.
+When a cybersquatter buys a domain, it is inaccessible, states the site is under construction, uses it to advertise or forward to competitors.
+I may also have information about how to buy the domain.